Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

 Multifactor as a must

 Multifactor authentication is a must for any IAM solution worth its salt.
 Today's increasingly digital environment necessitates heightened security, and IAM can help you do so.
 In particular, multifactor authentication enables you to layer your security to protect your data and apps.
-For the user, it means they will have to authenticate their identity with more than one method, such as PIN or facial recognition, rather than depending on their password.
+For the user, it means they will have to authenticate their identity with more than one method, such as PIN or recognition, rather than depending on their password.
 Today's calibre of cyber threats is, annoyingly, very complex.
 In recent years, we have seen multi-vector attacks rise in prevalence.
 Multifactor authentication aligns itself with the current cybersecurity culture for more advanced solutions and heightened education.
 Its implementation in particular reminds staff that cybersecurity is indeed an enterprise-wide effort.
 If, like us, you just can't get enough of IAM, make sure you're attending IDM UK tomorrow.
 We'll see you there!

 Enjoy this article?
 Why not check out how to protect your enterprise from lookalike domains?